top of page

 The noun 'pasquinade' derives its origin from the Italian term 'Pasquino,' a famous Roman statue renowned for being a hub of satirical writings during the Renaissance.
 Writers and poets would affix their lampoons and critical compositions to the statue, thus coining the term 'pasquinata' to describe such satirical pieces.
 Over time, 'pasquinade' emerged in the English language, signifying any satirical or lampooning work aimed at mocking individuals, institutions, or societal issues.
 This word's etymology highlights its historical connection to the tradition of using humor and wit to criticize and ridicule in a public manner.

-Quiz: Find the meaning of the noun pasquinade:
+Find the correct meaning of the noun pasquinade:

 Try Again!